-All players must be bone fide paid-up members of their NHCDA-affiliated club, and are thus covered by that club's insurance policy when playing in NHYCL matches.
+All players must be bone fide paid-up members of their NHCDA-affiliated club, and it is each clubs' responsibility to ensure that its players are covered by the club's insurance policy when playing in NHYCL matches.

 To be eligible for a specific summer league a player must be under the declared age below as on September 1st in the previous year.
 For girls playing in Open leagues, girls can be up to two school years older than the relevant age group.
 Thus eligibility by age for each league is as follows: